-Appendix B: First- and Second-Year Research Paper forms
+Appendix B: Research Paper forms

-FIRST- AND SECOND -YEAR RESEARCH PAPER TOPIC APPROVAL FORM (STRATEGIC MANAGEMENT)
+RESEARCH PAPER TOPIC APPROVAL FORM (STRATEGIC MANAGEMENT)

-The first year paper is to begin in the Spring Semester of the first year and is to be completed in the Fall Semester of the second year.
-The second year paper is to begin in the Spring Semester of the second year and is to be completed in the Fall Semester of the third year.
+The research paper is to be completed in the beginning of the Fall Semester of the third year.
+The student should obtain faculty approval of the topic in the Spring Semester of the second year.

 Section 1: Student

-My first/second-year (circle one) paper topic is
+My research paper topic is

-I understand that I must report periodically during this research period to the faculty members designated below, and that I must produce an original paper which I will present at a workshop during the Fall Semester.
-This paper must be submitted to the designated faculty members by December 15.
+I understand that I must report periodically during this research period to the faculty members designated below, and that I must produce an original paper which I will present at a workshop at the beginning of the Fall Semester of my third year in the Ph.D. program.
+This paper must be submitted to the designated faculty members by August 31.

-Name (signatu re)

-Name (print)
+Name (print) Date

-Date